avishusa/Pagination/README.md

 # Pagination
-This code is for basic understanding of "How to do pagination in React".
+This code is for basic understanding of "How to design REST API in Node".